LaurentVeyssier/time-serie-Sales-forecasting-with-Prophet/README.md

   - including detailed information on holiday periods

 3) Performance evaluation
 - Prophet performs very well when seasonality is high.
-The model's perfromance is evaluated using RMSE metric.
+The model's performance is evaluated using RMSE metric (root mean square error).
 It shows that the error remains constant over the projected horizon.
-- 90 days horizon:
+- 90 days horizon example:

 ![](asset/performance.jpg)